TIARE-IA

 This interdisciplinary conference, scheduled for early October 2025, assembles a distinguished cohort of international scholars and practitioners whose expertise spans theoretical physics, humanities, social sciences, Indigenous studies, literature, and maritime technologies.

-Neil Davis (UC Berkeley)
+Neil Davies (UC Berkeley)

 Vicente Diaz (UCLA American Indian Studies)